rzubek/SimLang/README.md

 - **Fast**
-  - Parsing a sim file into data structures must be possible with a single pass over the character stream, without backtracking or an overly complex state machines.
+  - Parsing a sim file into data structures must be possible with a single pass over the character stream, without backtracking or an overly complex state machine
-  - Value serialized into a sim file can have only one canonical representation.
+  - Value serialized into a sim file can have only one canonical representation

 - **Extensible**
   - Users can specify custom de/serializers for chosen data types